-Celestun is a small beach town in Mexico’s Yucatan province where you can relax on the beach, explore the Ria Celestun mangroves, and potentially see thousands of flamingos all in the same day (an amazing experience that makes our list of the best things to do in Mexico).
+This small beach town in the Yucatan province is a great place to relax on the beach, explore the Ria Celestun mangroves, and potentially see thousands of flamingos all in the same day (an amazing experience that makes our list of the best things to do in Mexico).

 In just five minutes, this quick guide to Celestun will give you all the information you need to make the most of your trip!

 I’ll also show you a quick video I made of my first trip to Celestun, so you can get a sense of what it looks like there.
 Lastly, this guide will cover practicalities like how to get to Celestun, where to stay if you need a Celestun hotel, and when to visit Celestun.

 Let’s manage expectations up front: Yucatan state doesn’t have the most spectacular beaches in Mexico.
 You won’t find the same blue water and white sand in Celestun Mexico that you would in, say, Tulum (I mean, just check out these aerial photos of the Tulum beaches).

 With that said, there are a lot of reasons to visit playa Celestun, which I actually prefer to Progresso, the more popular beach option for those doing a day trip from Merida.